Léon Krier: On architecture and the city

 The principle behind Krier's writings is to explain the rational foundations of architecture and the city, stating that "In the language of symbols, there can exist no misunderstanding".
 That is to say, for Krier, buildings have a rational order and type: a house, a palace, a temple, a campanile, a church; but also a roof, a column, a window, etc., what he terms "nameable objects".
 As projects get bigger, he goes on to argue, the buildings should not get bigger, but divide up; thus, for instance, in his unrealised scheme for a school in Saint-Quentin-en-Yvelines (1978), France, the school became a "city in miniature".

 Krier proposed functional programs greatly varied within each block and plot.
 For him the building's design should always be typologically or tectonically justified and the variety of building types and volumes should reflect this functional variety in an evident and natural way; in short all gratuitous uniformity or gratuitous variety should be avoided designing neighbouring building lots of dimensional, functional and thus formal variety and in such a way as to generate networks of public spaces consisting of public streets, squares, avenues, boulevards, and parks.
 For Krier it was essential to compose at once the harmony of the urban blocks and of the inseparable public spaces generated between them.

 In searching for such a typological architecture, Krier's work has been termed "an architecture without a style".
+He has also been praised for leaving "a transformed intellectual terrain where traffic modernism has been discredited."
 However, it has also been pointed out that "the appearance of his architecture is very much like Roman architecture, which he then places in all his projects, be it central London, Stockholm, Tenerife or Florida."

 Leon Krier defended the architecture of Hitler cabinet minister Albert Speer, distinguishing his work from the regime he served.